-We offer expertise across a wide range of research interests, including Greek and Latin literature, Greek and Roman history, material culture (art, epigraphy and numismatics), the cultures of the Second Sophistic and Late Antiquity, Greco-Arabic studies, the history of medicine, and the reception of Classical cultures in the Renaissance.
+We offer expertise across a wide range of research interests, including Greek and Latin literature (Ancient Literature and Thought), Greek and Roman history, material culture (art, epigraphy and numismatics), the cultures of the Second Sophistic and Late Antiquity, Greco-Arabic studies, the history of medicine, and the reception of Classical cultures in the Renaissance.
 Please see our research specialisms.

 We have a lively community of postgraduate students studying for research degrees (MA, MPhil and PhD) or taking taught Master's courses.

 - MA in Ancient Visual and Material Culture

 - MA in the Visual and Material Culture of Ancient Rome

 - MA in the Visual and Material Culture of Ancient Greece

 - MA in Ancient Literature and Thought.